trma1big/wfm/README.md

 # wfm
 ## WorkFlow Monitor

-configure WF using standard BPMn diagram files - in this case a simple workflow that represent the process/activity (manual or using programs ) - typical use case are :
+configure WF using standard BPMn diagram files - in this case a simple BPM workflow that represent a list of process/activity  - typical use case are :
 * a workflow that contains all the backoffice process needed to "close" a day ( _example/example_4.bpmn )
 * a workflow that contains all the AM IT department process needed to give the start to the customers to work on an application ( _example/example_2.bpmn )